Martin Van Buren: Northern Maine: the Aroostook "War"

 A new crisis surfaced in late 1838, in the disputed territory on the thinly settled Maine–New Brunswick frontier.
-Americans were settling on long-disputed land claimed by the United States and the United Kingdom.
+Americans were settling on long-disputed land claimed by both the United States and the United Kingdom.
 The British considered possession of the area vital to the defense of Canada.
 Both American and New Brunswick lumberjacks cut timber in the disputed territory during the winter of 1838–1839.
 On December 29, New Brunswick lumbermen were spotted cutting down trees on an American estate near the Aroostook River.
 When American woodcutters rushed to stand guard, a shouting match, known as the Battle of Caribou, ensued.
-Tensions escalated with officials from both Maine and New Brunswick arresting each other's citizens.
-British troops began gathering along the Saint John River.
-Maine Governor John Fairfield mobilized the state militia.
+Tensions escalated, with officials from both Maine and New Brunswick arresting each other's citizens.
+British troops began gathering along the Saint John River, and Maine governor John Fairfield mobilized the state militia.

 The American press clamored for war; "Maine and her soil, or BLOOD!" screamed one editorial.
 "Let the sword be drawn and the scabbard thrown away!"
 In June, Congress authorized 50,000 troops and a $10 million budget in the event foreign military troops crossed into United States territory.

 Van Buren wanted peace and met with the British minister to the United States.
 The two men agreed to resolve the border issue diplomatically.
-Van Buren sent General Scott to the scene to lower the tensions.
+Van Buren again sent General Scott to the scene to lower tensions.
 Scott successfully convinced all sides to submit the border issue to arbitration.
-The border dispute was put to rest a few years later, with the signing of the 1842 Webster–Ashburton Treaty.
+The border dispute was put to rest a few years later with the signing of the 1842 Webster–Ashburton Treaty.